Caps & Hats

 Fit and wearability

 Dad hats usually feel more familiar.
 They are soft, unstructured, low crown, and adjustable, which makes them easy for a wide range of head shapes.
-They also blend into everyday wardrobes without a lot of thought.
+They also blend into everyday wardrobes without much thought.
 That is a major reason bucket hats vs dad hats for merch stores often tilts toward dad hats for broad-audience merch: people already know how they should sit on the head, and they rarely need a styling explanation.

 Bucket hats tell a different story.
 They sit looser, the brim frames the face, and the shape sends a more fashion-forward signal.
 Some buyers love that immediately.
 Others need to see it styled before they believe it works.
 If your store has customers who buy based on trend signal, the looser profile can help.
 If your buyers want something that disappears into daily rotation, dad hats usually win.
 That is the core of bucket hats vs dad hats for merch stores.